-Term Definition -В- B-notice A notice sent to vendors for whom an incorrect or missing Taxpayer Identification Number was filed on an information return, advising them that unless a certified Form W-9 is received, they will be subject to backup withholdings. backup withholding The process of withholding or the amount of Federal income tax withheld from payments to a vendor when the vendor has failed to provide a TIN.
-Bacon-Davis Act A Federal law that requires paying prevailing wages and benefits to those who work on Federal public works projects. bad debt An amount owed to the State that is delinquent and possibly uncollectible. baggage expenses These Include the actual cost of sending baggage or equipment between a regular duty post and a temporary duty post; excess or overweight baggage charges; charges for checking and storing baggage if necessary for the business purpose of a trip; and baggage handling at an airport or train/bus station (limited to the industry standard for tipping on baggage of \$1 per bag). balance sheet A financial statement that, in order to exhibit the financial position of an entity, discloses and properly classifies the entity's assets, liabilities, reserves, and equities at a specified date. balance sheet account An account with a balance that is carried forward from year to year and appears on the balance sheet or statement of net position.
+Term Definition -В- B-notice A notice sent to vendors for whom an incorrect or missing Taxpayer Identification Number was filed on an information return, advising them that unless a certified Form W-9 is received, they will be subject to backup withholdings. backup Duplicate copy of data made for archiving purposes or for protecting against damage or loss.
+To make such a duplicate copy. backup withholding The process of withholding or the amount of Federal income tax withheld from payments to a vendor when the vendor has failed to provide a TIN.
+Bacon-Davis Act A Federal law that requires paying prevailing wages and benefits to those who work on Federal public works projects. bad debt An amount owed to the State that is delinquent and possibly uncollectible.
+Bad debts may be removed from AFIS by the State Comptroller when determined by the Attorney General to be uncollectible and such determination has been approved by the JLBC. baggage expenses These Include the actual cost of sending baggage or equipment between a regular duty post and a temporary duty post; excess or overweight baggage charges; charges for checking and storing baggage if necessary for the business purpose of a trip; and baggage handling at an airport or train/bus station (limited to the industry standard for tipping on baggage of \$1 per bag). balance sheet A financial statement that, in order to exhibit the financial position of an entity, discloses and properly classifies the entity's assets, liabilities, reserves, and equities at a specified date. balance sheet account An account with a balance that is carried forward from year to year and appears on the balance sheet or statement of net position.
 Balance sheet accounts include assets, liabilities, equity, fund balances, deferrals, etc. bank reconciliation A working paper that resolves the differences between the bank account balance contained on the books and the balance shown on the bank statement.
-Reconciling items include deposits in transit, outstanding checks and the like. bargain purchase option A provision of a lease agreement that allows the lessee to purchase (typically at the end of the initial lease term) the leased asset at a price that is so low (generally substantially lower than the estimated fair market value) as to make its exercise relatively certain. basic liability The indemnification for loss offered by moving companies to coverage their customers at no additional cost.
-Basic liability coverage for intrastate moves is ten cents (10¢) per article per pound and for interstate moves sixty cents (60¢) per article per pound.
+Reconciling items include deposits in transit, outstanding checks and the like.